AlmasB/CI517/lectures/lecture3/PITCHME.md

 ### Lecture 3 - Game Engine Architecture

+> "If builders built buildings the way programmers wrote programs, then the first woodpecker that came along would destroy civilization." - Gerald Weinberg

 - Mapping a game engine architecture against a game architecture
 - What subsystems exist and what they do